Are you wondering, “can you travel to Rome?” What's the latest news about the Coronavirus in Rome?

 Different airlines and different airports have different rules so no matter what, you should stay up to date with the regulations as outlined by your airline and home country.
 Keep checking up until the dates close to your travel date.

-The Italian government’s stance on travel abroad is currently that caution should be used when planning any trip.
-They have not restricted their citizen’s ability to travel however, where there are restrictions, they come from the foreign government’s rules.
+The Italian government has not restricted their citizen’s ability to travel, where there are restrictions, they come from the foreign government’s rules.
+As an example:

 Proof of recovery or partial vaccination is not an accepted substitution for full vaccination, with very few exceptions in place.
-For US citizens returning home who are NOT fully vaccinated, they are required to show proof of a negative test taken within one day of departure.
-Check out all the details of this new policy here.
+Check out all the details of this policy here.